retaildevcrews/helium-csharp/.github/ISSUE_TEMPLATE/dod-review.md

 ---
-name: 'Definiton of Done Review'
+name: Definiton of Done Review
 about: Verify User Story meets acceptance criteria, has key features and meets Definition of Done
+title: ''
 labels: Release
+assignees: ''

 ---